Swagatika-Meher/3-bit-CMOS-based-TIQ-comparator-Flash-ADC/README.md

 ![Encoder](https://user-images.githubusercontent.com/114692581/194708805-069f7fb7-5d40-4016-b859-a8d43d690b1e.PNG)

-# Generating Model for 8:3 Priority Encoder using NgVeri
+# Generating Model for 8 to 3 Priority Encoder using NgVeri
 To encode the thermometric code into binary code, digital logic of 8:3 priority encoder is created using verilog code in NgVeri simulator.

 ![Model](https://user-images.githubusercontent.com/114692581/194709369-957c0425-831e-41aa-85d8-a2fac267025d.PNG)